-Long-distance relationships take work.
-But just because you aren't physically together 24/7 doesn't mean your relationship has to suffer.
-Yes, it’s still important that you physically spend time together, but with the right amount of creativity and effort, you can keep the spark alive even though you’re miles apart.
+We won't beat around the bush: Long-distance relationships take work, but the fact that you might not be together 24/7 doesn't mean your relationship has to suffer.
+Yes, it’s still important that you physically spend time together, but with the right amount of creativity and effort, you can keep the spark alive even when you’re miles apart.

-Most people automatically think that technology is going to come in handy in an LDR (it is), but don’t let FaceTime and Zoom hold you back from romantic gestures to stay in touch.
-Because come on, charming things like snail mail or an old-fashioned surprise visit say "I love you" more than a text ever will.
+Most people automatically think that technology is going to come in handy in a long distance relationship (and they're right, it is), but don’t let FaceTime and Zoom stop you from finding other romantic ways to stay in touch.
+In the end, charming things like snail mail or an old-fashioned surprise visit say "I love you" more than a text ever will.

-Below find the 50 romantic long-distance relationship ideas that will keep you close to your S.O. no matter how far apart you are.
+Below find the 50 romantic long-distance relationship ideas that will keep you close to your significant no matter how far apart you are.

-Pick a TV show to binge-watch at the same time (or catch one when it premieres every week).
+Pick a TV show to binge-watch at the same time (or catch one when it premieres every week) or pull up the same movie to watch together.
 Talk on the phone or FaceTime while you watch (we all know the couple who Netflixes together stays together).

 You already know we’re going to warn you about sending naughty photos—be careful—so something suggestive without showing too much skin is probably your best bet.
 Or, keep it G-rated by just sending your S.O. photos of things you’re doing (an innovative meal at a new restaurant, a snap of you and your friends on wine night).